Skip to content ↓

 A Pastoral Team oversees pupils as they progress through each year group, offering support, mentoring and guidance.
 We regularly monitor attendance, support pupils returning after absence and take the necessary actions to prevent prolonged absence.

-Designated Safeguarding Officers are responsible for ensuring the well-being of all pupils in liaison with all Academy staff, these can be contacted on 01522 889977.
+Designated Safeguarding Officers are responsible for ensuring the well-being of all pupils in liaison with all Academy staff, these can be contacted on 01522 882800

-We offer a wide range of activities to cater for the different interests of the students, some of which take place after school.
+We offer a wide range of activities to cater for the different interests of the pupils, some of which take place after school.
 Extra-curricular activities are available for your child to join, including physical activities, the Arts and music and drama.
 These are published through the extra-curricular timetable.
 In addition, we hold House events throughout the academic year.

 Educational visits and trips abroad are available to provide alternative experiences for your child.

 Where there are concerns for safety and access, a personalised risk assessment is written and shared with all parties.
 This will detail any reasonable adjustments that need to be made to meet your child’s needs.
+The Priory Federation of Academies' Pupil Welfare policies

 What specialist services and expertise are available?